2024 Solar Incentives Guide for Bloomingdale, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): In general, solar systems that produce over a threshold (generally small) amount of electricity qualify for SRECs or other similar performance-based incentives.
-SRECs and performance-based incentives in general are typically given by your state government.
-When you receive an SREC, you can sell it to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives might be available to you if you have a solar system that produces over a specified (generally small) amount of electricity.
+These types of incentives are typically handled by the state government.
+You can sell any SRECs you have to your utility company or other buyers, and the money you receive in return is normally considered part of your taxable income.

-• Net Metering: Make sure you talk to your Bloomingdale utility company about signing a net metering agreement.
-This allows you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+- Net Metering: Make sure you talk to your Bloomingdale utility company about signing a net metering agreement.
+This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing